-Finsbury Park: What we know
+Finsbury Park incident: What we know

 The investigation

-Two eyewitnesses tell CNN they saw three men in the van.
+--Two eyewitnesses tell CNN they saw three men in the van.
 One was detained and two left the scene.
 Police said they've not identified any other suspects at the scene nor have any been reported to police.

+-- On its Twitter account, the London's Metropolitan Police said "#SevenSisters Rd #Finsburypark incident - At this early stage there are no other suspects, however the investigation continues."

 The community